-	A six-week program where participants will gain extensive observation experience in a hospital setting, a broadened perspective on the medical vocation, and a comparative lens to examine global healthcare.
+Four and six-week programs where participants will gain extensive observation experience in a hospital setting, a broadened perspective on the medical vocation, and a comparative lens to examine global healthcare.

 This KU sponsored, faculty-led summer program focuses on Sweden’s system of comprehensive and publicly-funded healthcare and social services.
 A professor will guide the group, provide background lectures, lead discussions, and answer questions.
 The program includes visits to healthcare facilities and lectures from local healthcare professionals.